rebelsky/sams-assorted-musings-reflections/index-by-topic.md

 > A more general comparison of Grinnell to its peers, reflecting on overall characteristics of the institution and the student body.

-Connecting to our Community
-- *Forthcoming*

-> A consideration of the ways in which our CS department connects to the town and beyond.

 [What kind of computer should you buy?](buy-computer) (Essay #2)

 > A response to a recent question from a prospective student.
 Also